 The pH Level in Drinking Water

 The pH level of the water is measured on a scale of 0 to 14.
-If the measurement is below 7, it means that the water is acidic.
+If the measurement is below 7, the water is acidic.
 If it is above 7, then the water is alkaline or basic.
 If it is 7, then the water is neutral.

-If the pH level of the water is less than 6.5, then it can contribute to the corrosion of the fixtures and the pipes.
-Also, how corrosive the water depends upon other factors.
-Examples of these are the total dissolved solids, water temperature, alkalinity, and hardness.
+If the pH level of the water is less than 6.5, it can contribute to the corrosion of the fixtures and the pipes.
+Also, the corrosiveness of the water depends on other factors.
+Examples are total dissolved solids, water temperature, alkalinity, and hardness.

 Furthermore, water with a pH balance of 6.5 is not a health risk.
-But the corrosive water can dissolve metals like zinc, cadmium, lead, and copper, which are found in the pipes.
-As such, it can cause increased concentrations of metals in the drinking water.
-It can lead to health issues in the long run.
+However, corrosive water can dissolve metals found in pipes, such as zinc, cadmium, lead, and copper.
+This can increase the concentration of metals in drinking water, which can lead to health issues in the long run.

-Meanwhile, if the pH level is above 8.5, it can contribute to the scale build-up, especially in plumbing.
+Meanwhile, the pH above 8.5 can contribute to the scale build-up, especially in plumbing.

 The Level of Alkalinity in the Water

 Alkalinity is expressed as ppm calcium carbonate equivalent.
-The higher the number, meaning the more of these components are found in the water.
+The higher the number, the more these components are found in the water.

-High alkalinity water may lead to a gradual increase in the growing media pH.
-Whenever the pH level climbs, the availability of various plant nutrients, especially micronutrients like manganese and iron, are negatively affected.
+High-alkalinity water may gradually increase the growing media's pH level.
+Whenever the pH level climbs, the availability of various plant nutrients, especially micronutrients like manganese and iron, is negatively affected.
 This can now result in deficiencies.

-On the other hand, low alkalinity water lacks the components that will neutralize the acid.
-The continued use of acidic formulas may lead to an undesirable decrease in the pH level of the growing medium.
+Conversely, low-alkalinity water lacks the components that neutralize the acid.
+Using acidic formulas may decrease the pH level of the growing medium.

 The water is often deficient in magnesium, calcium, sulfate, or other supplements that may be needed.